DaveParillo/cisc192-reader/src/chapter13/shuffling.rst

    your program, **pseudocode** is a great place to start!

-You can probably figure out how to write ``random_int`` by looking at :doc:`../chapter11/random_numbers`, although you will have to be careful about possibly generating indices that are out of range.
+You can probably figure out how to write ``random_int`` by looking at :ref:`../chapter11/random_numbers <random-numbers-random-numbers>`, although you will have to be careful about possibly generating indices that are out of range.

 You can also figure out ``swap_cards`` yourself.
 I will leave the